MSci Anatomical Sciences

 - Group/team working

-- One task requires students to work in groups to produce the final assessed piece of work.
-Interactive sessions invite students to work together to solve anatomical problems
+- Students will work in groups to produce a podcast on their chosen topic.
+Interactive sessions invite students to work together to solve anatomical problems.

 - Interactive sessions involve group work which will need to be managed by a leader.